gugarosa/nalp/README.md

 ### Corpus

 Every pipeline has its first step, right?
-The corpus package serves as a basic class to load raw text and audio.
+The corpus package serves as a basic class to load raw text, audio and sentences.

 ### Datasets